treeverse/lakeFS/design/open/metadata_kv/index.md

 1. get branch, find current `staging_token`
 1. use `SetIf()` to update the branch (if not modified by another process): push existing `staging_token` into `sealed_tokens`, set new UUID as `staging_token`.
 The branch is assuming to be represented by a single key/value pair that contains the `staging_token`, `sealed_tokens` and `commit_id` fields.
 1. take the list of sealed tokens, and using the [`CombinedIterator()`](https://github.com/treeverse/lakeFS/blob/master/pkg/graveler/combined_iterator.go#L11), turn them into a single iterator to be applied on top of the existing commit
-1. Once the commit has been persisted (metaranges and ranges stored in object store, commit itself stored to KV using `Set()`), perform another `SetIf()` that updates the branch key/value pair again: replacing its commit ID with the new value, and clearing `sealed_tokens`, as these have materialized into the new commit.
+1. [_optional_] Once the commit has been persisted (metaranges and ranges stored in object store, commit itself stored to KV using `Set()`), attempt a "fast-path commit": perform another `SetIf()` that updates the branch key/value pair again: replacing its commit ID with the new value, and clearing `sealed_tokens`, as these have materialized into the new commit.n
-1. If `SetIf()` fails, this means another commit is happening/has happened on the same branch.
-Can either retry (use backoff), and fail the request or let the caller know (fail the request) and let the user retry if needed.

-An important property here is delegating safety vs liveness to a single optimistic `SetIf()` operation: if a commit fails somewhere along the process, a subsequent commit would simply pick up where the failed one left off, adding the current staging_token into the set of changes to apply.
-In an environment where there aren't many concurrent commits on the same branch, and that commits mostly succeed - the size of `sealed_tokens` would be relatively small.
-As an optimization, compaction strategies could be added to merge tokens together, but this *might not be necessary*, at least not for use cases we're familiar with.
-This assumption must be tested - we should expose good metrics and log this information: how many `sealed_tokens` each branch holds.
-If we do see cases where this grows big, we might have to prioritize compaction.

-*Note: for branches that receive many frequent commits (i.e. streaming use cases) we can actually recognize contention: if we have a retry loop where we try to commit and fail because `SetIf()` returns an error, we can add some exponential backoff within the internal retry loop noted above.
-This could be helpful to help prevent "retry storms" where high contention results in even higher contention.*
+1. If fast-path commit isn't used or its `SetIf()` fails, repeatedly attempt a "full commit": Regardless of concurrent commits racing against this one, the 2 `sealed_tokens` will overlap: a _suffix_ of the to-be-committed `sealed_tokens` will be a _prefix_ of the current `sealed_tokens` on the branch.

+   The 2 edge cases are:

+   * _identical_ `sealed_tokens`: no concurrent commits won a race against this commit.
+   * _nonoverlapping_ `sealed_tokens`: a concurrent **later** commit won a
+     race against this commit and committed all data that it intended to commit.
+This is an "empty commit" state, and can be handled as an error or not depending on business logic.

+   In other cases a concurrent **earlier** commit won a race against this commit and committed _some_ of its data.
+But it is still safe to commit: trim the prefix of the current `sealed_tokens` that is a suffix of the to-be-committed `sealed_tokens`, and `SetIf` the branch to this new record.
+If this update fails, everything is correct and safe and we can apply business logic: retry a new full commit multiple times or immediately abort with an error.

+The "overlapping `sealed_tokens`" commit method gives lock freedom (if we count per-thread time as number of KV operations performed by the thread): at least one thread makes progress after it makes 3 KV operations.
+Furthermore, the number of retries that a thread can make is at most the number of concurrent preceding commits.

 ![Committer Flow](./committer_flow.png)